peltos/d20-drafts/README.md

 !d20d start example plotpoint:2 hp:24
 ```

-## Stop
+## Remove

-To stop your story you only need to enter this command in the channel where the story is activated.
+To remove your story you only need to enter this command in the channel where the story is activated.

 ```
 !d20d stop